TheR0z0r/mailrelay/README.md

 Just add new array to $forms array.
 Make sure you specify all the fields in the example, otherwise the script won't work.

+To send messages to multiple emails, add the email keys to the emails field array.

 # Allowing anonymous forms
 In configuration, change the ALLOW_ANONYMOUS constant to true, so you don't have to specify form ids.
 In that case, the form is sent to default address.